CG 24 04CGL

 Waiver Of Transfer Of Rights Of Recovery Against Others To Us

-Waiver of subrogation — the sub's insurer agrees not to come after the GC after paying a claim.
+Waiver of subrogation — the sub's CGL insurer agrees not to come after the GC after paying a claim.

 What it actually does